Zaarif7/Operational-And-Supply-Chain-Analysis-Of-Delta-Sky-Broadcasting/README.md

+This project was awarded a First Class Distinction by the University of Birmingham.
 The final project has been submitted to Turnitin for plagiarism screening.
 The author retains full copyright over the entire work.

 <img width="2000" height="2588" alt="image" src="https://github.com/user-attachments/assets/63b1f902-6bdf-4fcb-952f-ff9ce7fe01ce" />